mendix/docs/content/en/docs/releasenotes/catalog/_index.md

 #This document is mapped to the landing page, update the link there if renaming or moving the doc file.
 ---

-These release notes cover changes made to the [Mendix Catalog](/catalog/).
+These release notes cover changes made to the [Catalog](/catalog/).

 ## 2023